 Dogs require exercise.

-If your idea of a workout is walking across the room to change channels on the TV instead of using the remote, don’t get a dog that needs a lot of exercise.
+If your idea of a workout is walking across the room to change channels on the TV instead of using the remote, don’t get a dog that needs a lot of exercises.
 Just as people have different tolerances for inactivity or exercise, so do dogs.
 Do your homework and find a dog whose preferred activity level is similar to yours.
 Dogs are remarkably adaptable creatures and they want very much to please their owners.
 Your dog will adapt to your lifestyle: but you will have a much happier, healthier pet if you don’t take a dog who’d rather be a couch potato for a 3-mile run twice a day.

 If your space is limited, or if you want a lap dog, be aware when you get a puppy.
 Some puppies are so large you know they’ll grow into a big dog.
 But relatively small puppies can grow into much larger dogs than you may expect.
 Try to get some idea of how large the puppy could be before you take one home that grows to be larger than your apartment complex will allow.